susu880229/GNW/README.md

 **Mac & Windows**: packages can be installed in Processing's menu bar.
 `Sketch > Import Library... > Add library... > Search > Install package`

-3. open the project folder
+3. Open the project folder

-4. open `|-Main/Main.pde`
+4. Open `|-Main/Main.pde`

-5. run the project
+### Compiling and deploying on Mac or Windows

+**[To Do - changing the libraries for playing of Onboarding video]**

+**> Be sure to make a backup of the original source code before making changes.**

+1. Ensure that Processing is in Java mode by clicking on the dropdown menu at the top-right corner and selecting "Java"
+2. Run the project by clicking the play button at the top-left corner

-### compiling and deploying
+### Compiling and deploying on Android tablet
+**> Be sure to make a backup of the original source code before making changes.**

+**> Uninstall any old versions of the app on the tablet before installing an updated version.**

-1. open the project in processing
+1. Open the project in Processing
-2. click on "Add Mode..." in the top-right corner
+2. Click on the dropdown menu in the top-right corner
-3. // To Do
+3. Click on Add Mode...
+4. Select Android Mode
+5. Click Install
+6. Ensure that the top-right corner in Processing now shows "Android"
+7. Go to `File > Export Signed Package`
+8. Type in a password of your choice and press ok (if password is invalid, press "Reset Password")
+9. Transfer the file `|-Main/android/bin/Main-release-signed.apk` into the tablet
+10. Using the tablet, open the file and click install
+11. If a pop-up appears showing that the installation is blocked, enable `Settings > Lock screen and security > Unknown sources`

 ## Documentation

-### folder structure
+### Folder structure
 1. Application classes

 ```